understandable-machine-intelligence-lab/Quantus/docs/source/getting_started/installation.md

-## Quick Installation
+## Quick installation

+You can install Quantus in various ways.
+The different options are listed in the following.

-### Installing from PyPI
+### Installing via PyPI

-If you already have [PyTorch](https://pytorch.org/) or [Tensorflow](https://www.tensorflow.org) installed on your machine, the most light-weight version of Quantus can be obtained from [PyPI](https://pypi.org/project/quantus/) as follows (i.e., this means that additional explainability functionality, as well as ML frameworks will not be included):
+If you already have [PyTorch](https://pytorch.org/) or [Tensorflow](https://www.tensorflow.org) installed on your machine, the most light-weight version of Quantus can be obtained from [PyPI](https://pypi.org/project/quantus/) as follows (no additional explainability functionality or deep learning framework will be included):

 ```setup
 pip install quantus
 ```

-Alternatively, you can simply add the desired framework (in brackets), and it will be installed in addition to Quantus:
+Alternatively, you can simply add the desired deep learning framework (in brackets) to have the package installed together with Quantus.
-For PyTorch:
+To install Quantus with PyTorch, please run:
 ```setup
 pip install "quantus[torch]"
 ```

-For Tensorflow:
+For Tensorflow, please run:

 ```setup
 pip install "quantus[tensorflow]"
 ```

-### Installing from requirements.txt
+### Installing via requirements.txt

-Alternatively, you can simply install from the requirements.txt found [here](https://github.com/understandable-machine-intelligence-lab/Quantus/blob/main/requirements.txt), however, this only installs with the default setup, requiring either PyTorch or Tensorflow:
+Alternatively, you can simply install Quantus from the requirements.txt as found [here](https://github.com/understandable-machine-intelligence-lab/Quantus/blob/main/requirements.txt).
+Note that this installation requires that either [PyTorch](https://pytorch.org/) or [Tensorflow](https://www.tensorflow.org) are already installed on your machine.

 ```setup
 pip install -r requirements.txt
 ```

-### Installing XAI Library Support (PyPI only)
+### Installing additional XAI Library support (PyPI only)

 Most evaluation metrics in Quantus allow for a choice of either providing pre-computed explanations directly as an input, or to instead make use of several wrappers implemented in `quantus.explain` around common explainability libraries.
 The following XAI Libraries are currently supported:

 **Captum**